-Regardless of whether you've pitched in person or via email, here are a few other sample emails you can use after pitching a business proposal.
+Regardless of whether you've pitched in person or via email, here are a few other follow up email templates you can use after pitching a business proposal.

-Follow-Up Email template to offer additional support and answer remaining questions
+Email #3: Follow-up email template to offer additional support and answer remaining questions

 This is the most common follow-up email and it offers additional support to answer questions.
-The value in this follow-up email is that it shows your potential client that you're prepared to support them.
+The value of this follow-up email is that it shows your possible client that you're prepared to support them.